rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-And on your command line for your running GraphQL server, you can see that 4 requests were made to the database:
+In the command line for the running GraphQL server, four requests were made to the database:

 {{< highlight javascript >}}
 Executing (default): SELECT "id", "text", "createdAt", "updatedAt", "userId" FROM "messages" AS "message" ORDER BY "message"."createdAt" DESC LIMIT 101;